Santen Activities for Inclusive Society

 Donation and raising awareness for guide dog training (in Japan)

 In Japan, approximately 1,000 guide dogs are at work throughout the country.
 However, it is estimated that at least 3,000 people are in need of a guide dog, and use of guide dogs has not yet spread under the current conditions.
-Since 2013, Santen has continuously made donations to fund guide dog training, resulting in eight trained guide dogs.
+Since 2013, Santen has continuously made donations to fund guide dog training, resulting in nine trained guide dogs.
 Additionally, vending machines are installed at our four operational sites, and part of the sales from the machines are donated for guide dog training.

 Donation and supporting a guide dog school (in the US)